publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30126.md

  __Codification__

-    Section was formerly classified to [section 441k of Title 2][/us/usc/t2/s441k], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 441k of Title 2][/us/usc/t2/s441k], The Congress, prior to editorial reclassification and renumbering as this section.

+ __Constitutionality__

+For information regarding constitutionality of [section 324 of Pub.
+L. 92–225][/us/pl/92/225/s324], as added by [section 318 of Pub.
+L. 107–155][/us/pl/107/155/s318], see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Appendix 1, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States.

  __Prior Provisions__

     A prior [section 324 of Pub.
-L. 92–225][/us/pl/92/225/s324] was renumbered section 319, and is classified to [section 30129 of this title][/us/usc/t52/s30129].
+L. 92–225][/us/pl/92/225/s324] was renumbered section 319, and is classified to [section 30121 of this title][/us/usc/t52/s30121].

  __Effective Date__